asterics/FLipMouse-esp32/README.md

 To get this version, use the following commands:

   `git clone -b release/v4.1 --recursive https://github.com/espressif/esp-idf.git`
   `cd esp-idf`
   `./install.sh`
   `. ./export.sh`

-Now change your directory into the root directory of this repository.
+__Now change your directory into the root directory of this repository.__

-Due to frequent changes in the esp-idf, the sdkconfig must be created:
+Create the sdkconfig:
 * Execute `make menuconfig` in this directory
 * Change: `Serial flasher config` -> `Flash size` to __4MB__
 * Change: `Partition table` -> `Partition table` to __Custom partition table CSV__